gembcior/svd2py/README.md

 ...
 ```

-This will be converted to python like this:
+This will be converted to Python like this:
 ```
 result = {
   "device": {